graphnet-team/graphnet/docs/source/contribute/contribute.rst

 Code quality
 ------------

 To ensure consistency in code style and adherence to select best practices, we **require** that all developers use :code:`black`, :code:`flake8`, :code:`mypy`, :code:`pydocstyle`, and :code:`docformatter` for automatically formatting and checking their code.
 This can conveniently be done using pre-commit hooks.
 To set this up, first make sure that you have installed the :code:`pre-commit` python package.
-It comes with included when installing |graphnet|\ GraphNeT with the :code:`develop` tag, i.e., :code:`pip install -e .[develop]`.
+It is included when installing |graphnet|\ GraphNeT with the :code:`develop` tag, i.e., :code:`pip install -e .[develop]`.
 Then, do

 .. code-block:: bash

    pre-commit install

-Then, everytime you commit a change, your code and docstrings will automatically be formatted using :code:`black` and :code:`docformatter`, and :code:`flake8`, :code:`mypy`, and :code:`pydocstyle` will check for errors and adherence to PEP8, PEP257, and static typing.
+Then, everytime you commit a change, your code and docstrings will automatically be formatted using :code:`black` and :code:`docformatter`, while :code:`flake8`, :code:`mypy`, and :code:`pydocstyle` will check for errors and adherence to PEP8, PEP257, and static typing.
 See an illustration of the concept below:

 .. image:: ../../../assets/images/precommit_pipeline.png